|

 broad-oblong or board-ovate-oblong, with pointed tips, bases round,

 margins entire.
 Flowers open when the leaves have developed.
-Staffs
+Things

 that look like petals are involucral bracts, 3-8cm long, oval or